sarl/sarl-jekyll-website/docs/official/tutorials/HolonicAuction.md

 [holon](https://en.wikipedia.org/wiki/Holon_(philosophy)) _and_ at the same time be composed by other agents that exist in its _inner context_.

-<note> According to the SARL specifications, all the agents in a context belong to
+> **_Note:_** According to the SARL specifications, all the agents in a context belong to
-the default space of this context.
-This property is important for designing the communication links between two adjacent levels in the hierarchy of agents.
-The default space of the inner context becomes the natural place where the super-agent and its sub-agents are interacting.</note>
+> the default space of this context.
+This property is important
+> for designing the communication links between two adjacent levels
+> in the hierarchy of agents.
+The default space of the inner context
+> becomes the natural place where the super-agent and
+> its sub-agents are interacting.

 ## 4. Definitions of the events